asifali-bio/InterProScan-kallisto/README.md

-For de novo RNA-seq analysis, Trinity can assemble reads.
-Then, we can apply InterProScan as well as kallisto to the Trinity files.
-Once we have the output files, we can combine the GO/Pfam factors with abundance information.
-This R code assumes that both InterProScan and kallisto output files are ready to be processed.
+For de novo RNA-seq analysis, Trinity was used to assemble reads.
+Then, we applied InterProScan as well as kallisto to each Trinity file.
+Once we have the output files from InterproScan and kallisto, we combine the GO/Pfam factors with abundance information in R. The R code contained in this repository assumes that both InterProScan and kallisto output files are ready to be processed and used as input files.

+In theory, we should be able to perform RNA-seq analysis across different species.
+This method treats evolutionary time as a treatment condition.
+As such, there is no normalization step.
+Normalization would assume that most homologs are not differentially expressed and that total gene expression is equal across species.
+Keep in mind that read counts measure relative abundance per sample, not absolute abundance.

+An analogue sequence similarity algorithm has been developed and will be implemented in future updates.